Is Direct Primary Care Worth It?

 At Mosaic Medicine Clinic, we’ve seen firsthand how this model changes the patient experience.
 In this post, we’ll break down whether direct primary care is worth it for your situation.

-How Direct Primary Care Actually Works
+Is Direct Care Dermatology Worth It: How Direct Primary Care Actually Works

-The Monthly Membership Model
+The Monthly Membership Direct Care Model

 What Your Membership Covers